lorenzo-rovigatti/comp_bio_notes/proteins.md

 |$3_{10}^R$|$i \to i + 3$|3|6.0|$-50^\circ$|$-25^\circ$|
 |$\alpha_R$-helix ($3.6_{13}^R$)|$i \to i + 4$|3.6|5.4|$-60^\circ$|$-45^\circ$|

-Since these helices are usually right handed, I will drop the $R$ sub- and superscript.
+Since both these helices are usually right handed, I will drop the $R$ sub- and superscript.

 In helices, the side chains (R groups) of the amino acids are oriented outward from the helical axis: If you imagine looking down the helical axis, the side chains would appear as spokes radiating out from the central helical core.
 Due to the helical twist, the side chains are staggered along the length of the helix, so that they are not directly above or below each other, and they are tilted back towards the N-terminus, giving them a slightly downward orientation relative to the helical axis.